duty-os/white-document/en-uk/Android_SDK_install.md

+# Develop Tool

-# Develop with Android Studio
+We assume that you develop with Android Studio

 # Create project